DHTMLX/docs-suite/docs/grid/usage.md

         - if set to *true*, the rows that don't have values for grouping are rendered row by row after all the data
         - if a *string* value is set, e.g. "Missed", the rows that don't have values for grouping are rendered as a separate group the name of which will have the specified string value.
 This group will be rendered as the last one
         - if set to *false*, the rows that don't suit the grouping criteria won't be rendered
+    - `showEmptyGroups` - (optional) specifies whether a group that is left with no rows after filtering stays in the grid, *false* by default
+        - if set to *false*, such a group is removed from the view together with its summary row and its nested groups, and is restored when the filter is reset
+        - if set to *true*, such a group remains visible with the `$count: 0` value and emptied aggregates
     - `field` - (optional) the group field name, *"group"* by default

 There are several examples of grouping Grid data via the `group()` method of DataCollection: